 - Did you run on time or over?
 Costs?

-You’ll note that stage presenters often resort to wearing dark shirts/jackets for this very reason to combat stage lighting.
+You’ll note that stage presenters often resort to wearing dark shirts or jackets for this very reason.
 Keep this in mind the next time you are shopping for your on-camera wardrobe.

 - How to Demo Product on Video (without the Hard Sell)

 - Develop a Visual Identity in your Video Presentations